|

 democracy, district elected and proportionally elected.
 On the left, in district

-elections 40% of the eligible voters (example displays results for
+elections 40% of the eligible voters do not go to the voting booth (the example displays in this abstract the results for

 while 40% of the voters did not receive a representative (40% of

-of the elected representatives; this equals therefore only about 18% of the eligible
+of the elected representatives; this equals to about 18% of the eligible

-voters.
-In proportional elections on the right, more people turn out to vote,
+In proportional elections, to the right, more people turn out to vote,

 and half of the representatives plus one equal about 40%